App Logo

 Dal Baati Churma Cuisine

-Entire Rajasthani meal in itself.
-The tastiest and the king of Rajasthani food is the crunchy baati (baked wheels of wheat) dipped in ghee accompanied by spiced lentils and sweet succulent churma.
+The tastiest and the king of Rajasthani food.
+Crunchy baati (baked wheat rolls) dipped in ghee, accompanied by spiced lentils and sweet succulent churma.
+A complete Rajasthani meal in itself.

 2. Laal Maas